JCotton1123/simple-rackspace-cli/README.md

 simple-rackspace-cli
 ====================

-CLI tool for working with the Rackspace CLI
+CLI tool for working with the Rackspace API

 ## Description